-The PLANHEAT integrated tool will be designed to support local authorities in:
+The PLANHEAT integrated tool has been designed to support local authorities in:

 - Mapping the potential of locally available low-carbon energy sources